Land and freshwater birds

-The seabirds that breed on these islands range in size from delicate storm petrels, which will easily fit in your hand, to the great albatrosses, with wing-spans in excess of 3.3m.
+The seabirds that breed on these islands range in size from delicate storm petrels which will easily fit in your hand, to the great albatrosses with wing-spans over 3.3 m.

-The albatross and their small cousins the mollymawks are the most obvious and easily recognised of the seabids on New Zealand's subantarctic islands.
-Ten of the world's albatross species, some 40 percent, breed in the region, six of them nowhere else.
+The albatross and their small cousins the mollymawks are the most obvious and easily recognised.
+Ten of the world's albatross species breed in the region, six of them nowhere else.

-The six comprise three great albatrosses (Gibsons, Antipodean and southern royal) and three albatrosses in the mollymawk group (Campbell, Salvins and white-capped), although one white-capped nest has been found at the Chatham Islands.
+The six are three great albatrosses (Gibsons, Antipodean and southern royal) and three albatrosses in the mollymawk group (Campbell, Salvins and white-capped), although one white-capped nest has been found at the Chatham Islands.

 Petrels, shearwaters, fulmars and prions

-Among the world-wide family of petrels, shearwaters, fulmars and prions, 21 species or 30 percent breed on New Zealand's subantarctic islands.
+Among the world-wide family of petrels, shearwaters, fulmars and prions, 21 species or 30% breed on New Zealand's subantarctic islands.

-Sooty shearwaters, or titi, are the most numerous seabird in southern New Zealand waters.
+Sooty shearwaters, or tītī, are the most numerous seabird in southern New Zealand waters.
 A vast population (millions of pairs) nest on The Snares.
-Having completed a 15,000km journey into the north Pacific these birds return with uncanny accuracy to the same burrow each year.
-Congregating offshore well before dark, they descend on their burrows in their thousands, forming one of nature’s great sights.
-At dawn they leave the islands like a black cloud, taking off from any suitable cliff top runway.
+Having completed a 15,000 km journey into the north Pacific these birds return with uncanny accuracy to the same burrow each year.

 Although dependant on land during the breeding season, all of these birds rely on the sea for their food.
 When feeding chicks it is not unusual for adults to spend more than five days out at sea harvesting the food-rich waters which surround the islands.

 Ten species of penguin have been recorded on New Zealand’s subantarctic islands.
 Four of these breed there.
-They include the yellow-eyed penguin, considered to be the world’s most endangered penguin, and three species of crested penguin, including the Snares crested and erect crested penguins who are both endemic to the region.
+They include the yellow-eyed penguin; and three species of crested penguin, including the Snares crested and erect crested penguins who are both endemic to the region.

 Shags, gulls, skuas and terns

-Each type of marine shag (cormorant) found in the area is endemic to its own island group, namely the Aucklands, Campbell and the Bounties, with the Bounty Island shag claiming a world record as the rarest of all cormorants with a population of fewer than 600 individuals.
+Each type of marine shag (cormorant) found in the area is endemic to its own island group, namely the Aucklands, Campbell and the Bounties.
+The Bounty Island shag is the rarest of all cormorants with a population of fewer than 600 individuals.

 Cormorants feed at sea but return to land each night to roost.
 They are present on the islands throughout the year.

 Gulls, terns and skuas are present on all the islands of New Zealand's subantarctic, except the for the Bounties, where there are no skua.
-Species composition does, however, vary from island group to island group.
+Species composition does vary from island group to island group.

 The southern skua is particularly widespread.
 On many of the islands the skua is the main predator, killing large numbers of petrels and taking penguin eggs and chicks.